Advanced GTO, Cash Games, Poker Basics, Poker Strategy, Tournaments

 Using Premade Poker Solves

-A whole generation of young poker players these days gets to benefit from all the work some of the top players out there have done with solvers over the years.
+A whole generation of young poker players today benefits from the work some of the top players have done with solvers over the years.

-One great example of this is solved preflop ranges, which typically take an extremely long time to process and usually can’t even be done on a home computer.
+One great example is solved preflop ranges, which typically take an extremely long time to process and cannot be done on a home computer.

-Thankfully, preflop ranges have already been run through computers over and over again, and you will have no problem finding readily available preflop poker charts made in accordance with the GTO poker approach.
+Thankfully, preflop ranges have already been run through computers repeatedly, and you will have no problem finding readily available preflop poker charts made in accordance with the GTO poker approach.

 Preflop charts are available for open raises from all positions, 3-bets from and against all positions, and more, making it very easy for you to start learning them without having to run the sims.

-Premade GTO solutions for postflop situations are also available out there, so if you want to save yourself some time, you may want to consider purchasing a subscription to one of the databases containing these, which will give you the solutions you were looking for immediately.
+Premade GTO solutions for postflop situations are also available.
+If you want to save yourself some time, consider purchasing a subscription to a database that contains them, which will give you the solutions you were looking for immediately.

 GTO preflop chart 40 big blinds cutoff poker tournaments and cash games PokerCoaching.com tools section.

-GTO preflop charts, like the ones found on PokerCoaching.com, allow users to implement solver approved ranges.
+GTO preflop charts, like those on PokerCoaching.com, allow users to implement solver-approved ranges.

 Scroll to Top